maxxiimo/the-front-end-manifesto/Foundation Styles.md

     ============================================================================ */
     @import "define";

-Use a "definitions" section to set global variables such as $base-font, $base-font-size, etc.
+Use a "definitions" section to set global variables such as $base-font, $base-font-size, etc..

     /* MIXINS
     ============================================================================ */
     @import "compass";

+If you do not plan to use Compass, remove this import.

     /* RESETS
     ============================================================================ */
     @import "resets/normalize_h5bp";